isomerpages/moe-methodistgirlssch/_secondary/Useful Links/Loan of MGS Uniform One.md

 	* Shoe design: Plain, without motifs
 	* Shoe colour: Matte black
 	* Heel height: At least 1.5 inches but no more than 2 inches high

+## Loan of MGS Uniform One

+Please&nbsp;[use this LINK](https://docs.google.com/forms/d/e/1FAIpQLScu6bQdz1x6gAo8xruDzLvMOLrFg-Nq_Ws3eYHdJhVAWzZ7XA/viewform)&nbsp;for the loan of MGS Uniform One.

+To pick up the items, kindly go to the P/ VP’s office on Level 3 and ring the doorbell for assistance.

+To return the items, kindly pass them to the staff at the General Office counter.